zyedidia/lfi/README.md

 measured a runtime overhead of 7% and a code size overhead of 14% for full isolation.
 This compares well with LLVM-based ahead-of-time WebAssembly compilers, which incur upwards of 20% runtime overhead.
-Additionally, LFI can be used purely for fault isolation, where sandboxes may read, but not write, each other's memory.
+Additionally, LFI can be used for pure fault isolation, where sandboxes may read, but not write, each other's memory.
 In this case, we measured a runtime overhead of around 1%.

 LFI is also secure: the compiler toolchain used to